International students

 From Gatwick Airport to Oxford

 A similar bus service operates from Gatwick to Oxford (tickets can be booked on The Airline: Oxford Bus).
-The bus departs every hour from the North and South Terminal Bus Stations.
-Students planning for train connections will need to take the free airport shuttle to the South Terminal.
+The bus departs approximately every hour from the North and South Terminal Bus Stations.
+Students planning for train connections will need to take the free airport shuttle to the South Terminal for train connections.

 From Stansted Airport to Oxford

 A number of airlines arrive at Stansted from European destinations, but it is a longer journey to reach Oxford from Stansted than it is from Heathrow or Gatwick.
-There are 6 buses a day that run from Stanstead to Oxford between 9:15 and 00:30.
+There are 7 direct buses a day that run from Stanstead to Oxford, at other times of the day you may need to change buses.
 The bus station is a 2-minute walk from the airport terminal, located opposite the main terminal entrance.
-You will need to take the National Express bus, which offers both direct journeys and journeys with one change.
+You will need to take the National Express bus.
 Journeys requiring a change will involve a stop in central London (arriving at the Victoria Coach Station and changing to the Oxford Tube bus).

 Average price: with change from £28; direct service from: £32